deepchecks/monitoring/docs/source/user-guide/general/scorers.rst

 Scorers are the deepchecks way of computing metrics for the model's performance.
 For each model type there are various scorers that can be used to evaluate the model's performance.
-To see the list of available scorers for a specific model type, please refer to the :docs:`Deepchecks Metrics Guide <deepchecks:user-guide/general/metrics_guide>`.
+To see the list of available scorers for a specific model type, please refer to the :doc:`Deepchecks Metrics Guide <deepchecks:user-guide/general/metrics_guide>`.

 Default Scorers
 ===============